sparktechagency/re-wears/README.md

 npm start
 ```

-## 📝 API Documentation

-The API documentation is available at `/api-docs` when the server is running.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all contributors and users
-- Special thanks to the open-source community

-## 📞 Support

-For support, please contact us at [support@re-wears.com](mailto:support@re-wears.com) or create an issue in the GitHub repository.